 - Transrectal thermotherapy

 They discovered that acupuncture leads to a clinically significant reduction in symptoms.
 They also noted that, ‘Acupuncture may also lead to a clinically meaningful reduction in prostatitis symptoms compared with standard medical therapy’.
 In other words acupuncture may be more effective than current medical treatment.
-They could not be certain about this as there wasn’t enough evidence to be sure, but what was there certainly pointed in that direction.
+They could not be certain about, more data is needed.
+But it is an exciting start.

-Across more and more research, and indeed more Cochrane studies, we are seeing that acupuncture is effective for a wide variety of pain conditions, and in most, if not all, cases is better than standard medical treatments.
+Across more and more research, and indeed more Cochrane studies, we are seeing that acupuncture is effective for a wide variety of pain conditions, and in many cases is better than some standard medical treatments.
 Hopefully this will lead to integration in the NHS.
-Until then feel free to get in touch with me to discuss treatment options for you or your loved ones.
-I work in a variety of settings with a variety of costs and always aim to be as accessible to all as possible.